ippontech/blog-usa/posts/first-steps-with-the-serverless-framework.md

 Now, if we update the code of the Java application, we can easily update our stack through a `./gradlew build && serverless deploy` command.
 The Serverless CLI will update the AWS resources in a repeatable fashion, which is great.

-When we re done with this function and we want to destroy it, we can simply run `serverless remove`.
+When we are done with this function and we want to destroy it, we can simply run `serverless remove`.
 All the AWS resources associated with our function will be removed: the IAM role, the temporary S3 bucket, and the Lambda function itself.
 Smooth.

 # The dashboard